ezrafayet/yarsp/README.md

 * Click on "go to /page", you will access the route /page, forbidden before
 * Click on "log out", you are logged out

-## If I refresh the page I loose the session
+**If I refresh the page I loose the session**

 This is the expected behaviour.
 As all single pages applications, you get your session from the server.
 In this case there is no server to hold the session.
 If so, you would not be logged out.

 ## Improvements

-Many improvements have to be made, some are in the todo bellow, others are here :
+Many improvements have to be made, be my guest
-* Check if it is a good practise to use a function inside useEffect and pass setState to it
-* Check if the routes couldn't be written better

-## .env strategy

-Environment vars can be set in the .env, they will be read when transpiling.
-You could create one .env.local, .env.production ... with react-scripts or by using "env-cmd -f ./.env.local npm run-script build", but this strategy is enough.

 ## Notes

+* There is no navbar, why ? there are too many different choices and situations
+* There are no animation, no style (appart from resetting all css and adding responsive breakpoints)
-* Fetch have been replaced by setTimeout, to mock a fetching, don't be surprised ...
+* Fetch have been replaced by setTimeout to mock a fetching, don't be surprised ...
 Be sure to addapt this to your own strategy.
 Especially regarding :
-* Generating Routes could be improved (without passing a component)
+* Generating routes
-* Generating routes: should add a router to display the good landing page
 * Windows / menus strategy
-* Project is using typescript
-* Project is using sass

-## Run on docker (port 3000)
+## Run on docker

 * to come

-## Run on docker (server)

-* to come

 ## Build

-* npm run build:local for local build
+* npm run build for local build

-* npm run build:production for production
+**About the .env:**

+The environment variables will be used only during the build of the app.
+You can check CRA documentation for a strategy using **.env.local**, **.env.production** ...

 ## Deploy

 The choice is yours:
-* AWS S3 Buckets are very strong, easy and cheap to start to hosting a static website (paired with Route53 and CloudFront).
-Start by droping the files, you'll build a deploy-and-rollback strategy when needed, with buddy.io or aws pipes.
+* **AWS S3** Buckets paired with Route53 and CloudFront are very strong, easy and cheap to host a static website with low traffic.
+Start by droping the files, you'll build a deploy-and-rollback strategy when needed, with **CodeBuild** or other platforms as **buddy.io**.
-* Host it on a server with or without Docker (AWS / Heroku / DigitalOcean allows both strategies)
+* **Host it** on a server with or without Docker (AWS / Heroku / DigitalOcean allows both strategies)

 ## Good practises used